southalc/podman/README.md

 which is a shared namespace where multiple containers can be deployed and communicate with each other over the loopback address of 127.0.0.1

+The defined types 'pod', 'image', 'volume', and 'container' are essentially wrappers around the respective podman "create" commands (`podman <type> create`).
+The defined types support all flags for the command, but require them to be expressed using the long form (`--env` instead of `-e`).
+Flags that don't have values should set the value to an empty string.
+Flags that may be used more than once should be expressed as an array.
+The Jenkins example configuration below demonstrates some of this in the `flags` and `service_flags` hashes.

 ## Setup

 The module installs packages including 'podman', 'skopeo', and 'podman-docker'.
 The 'podman' package provides core functionality